Become a Trainer Home | Certifying through PSM

 - Receive invitation from Scrum.org to attend a train-the-trainer event.

-- Take part in a post-course interview with Ken Schwaber and receive approval for moving forward.
+- Take part in an interview with Ken Schwaber or other Scrum.org staff member and receive approval for moving forward.

 - Review and agree to all the terms of being a PST, which are contained in the trainer license.
 This includes agreeing to teach only from standard Scrum.org courseware, accepting ongoing Scrum.org monitoring of course content, performance, feedback, and assessment scores, and participating in one face-to-face global trainer meeting each year.
 Note that trainers in secondary markets receive discounted pricing on courseware licensing.